usnistgov/ns3-mxr/contrib/psc/doc/source/video-models.rst

 The class ``ns3::psc::PscVideoStreaming`` implements the model of a live video streaming application over UDP.
-The class ``ns3::psc::PscVideoStreamingDistributions`` provides the data distributions for some examples of video streaming with specific parameters.
+The class ``ns3::psc::PscVideoStreamingDistributions`` provides the data distributions for some examples of video streaming with specific parameters in the folder `examples/video_cdf`.
+Additionally, the data distributions for the MXR traffic has been added within the `examples/mxr_cdf` folder.

 -----------------
 Model Description